Gigaspaces/xap-docs/site/content/xap121/jdbc-driver.markdown

 Porting existing JDBC code to the space is certainly doable (but would require some level of adaptation depending on the specifics of the case and the complexity of the SQL queries.
 For legacy applications, it may still be easier than porting existing code to leverage the space technology directly.
 Since the SQL support is limited, this path should be taken with caution.

-# Getting the GigaSpaces JDBC connection
+# Getting the XAP JDBC connection

-In order to get the XAP JDBC connection you should use the following JDBC Driver classname:
+In order to get the JDBC connection you should use the following JDBC Driver classname:

 ```java